 If your host provider doesn’t offer staging service, the next viable option is to use plugins.
 Some plugins make it easy to set up a staging environment, and we shall be looking at three: BlogVault, WP staging, and Stage Coach.

 WP Staging has risen in popularity as a go-to cloning and staging plugin for WordPress websites.
 It’s free, and fast – with it you can create a staging environment in a matter of minutes.

 After installation and activation, go to WP Staging >> Sites/Start.

 Next, click on the create new staging site button.

 On the next screen, choose a name for your staging site and start cloning.

-At this final stage, you can start running tests on your website, without the live site being affected.
+You can start running tests on your website at this final stage, without the live site being affected.

 To push changes to the live site, you would have to upgrade to the pro version of the plugin.
 For personal use, the lifetime purchase of the plugin starts at €89.
 If you have the budget, by all means, go for it.

 2. BlogVault WordPress Staging